See all > Living & wellness

-By now you’ve probably heard the good news: we’ve launched pediatrics in Ontario and Quebec (with more provinces to come)!
+By now you’ve probably heard the good news: we’ve launched pediatrics in Ontario (with more provinces to come)!
 Now, you can book appointments with doctors who are dedicated to children’s specific developmental and health needs right on Maple.
 But did you know there are fewer than 3,000 practicing pediatricians in Canada?
 This means that few Canadian children ever see a pediatrician.
 And we wanted to change that.

 But, you may be asking, how do I know if I should book an appointment with a pediatrician or if I should see a general practitioner on demand?

 First, it’s important to understand the difference between the two kinds of doctors.
 Pediatricians spend at least 4 additional years after med school studying kids’ health.
 They’re experts in the challenges faced by babies, children, and teens.
 General practitioners (GPs) are family doctors.
 They are incredibly well trained generalists.
 They can treat most illness that kids experience, but since they treat people at all life stages, they may not be as up-to-date on certain issues little ones can face.
 They are still incredible doctors, and can take on a lot of your child’s care, but there are certain areas where a pediatrician is probably more experienced.

 So with that said, how do you decide who to see?
 Well, think of it this way: minor vs major.
 Does your kid have a cough or sore throat?
 A GP is likely your best bet.
 But if you’re dealing with difficult behavioural issues or suspected ADHD, you’ll want to speak to a pediatrician.
 Similarly, if your child has any feeding difficulties, joint or growing pains, chronic conditions, or a complicated medical history, you’ll want to speak with a pediatrician.